These All-Natural, Homemade Weed Killers Actually Work

 One natural weed killer to keep those unsightly greens at bay?
 "Keep the lawn long, so it takes longer for seeds to work their way down the ground," says Leslie Reichert, founder of Green Cleaning Coach.
 Or try the old-fashioned, labor-intensive method: "Sometimes you can't control exactly where the weed killer disseminates when sprayed.
 If you're afraid of brown spots in your lawn, a weed puller and a bucket can be your best bet."

-For something a little stronger than old-school weed pulling, but still natural and toxin-free, try these do-it-yourself, homemade weed killers to wage the war on weeds with ingredients most likely laying around the house—your beautiful lawn and outdoor plants will thank you.
+For something a little stronger than old-school weed pulling, but still natural and toxin-free, try these DIY, homemade weed killers to wage the war on weeds with ingredients most likely laying around the house—your beautiful lawn and outdoor plants will thank you.

 Homemade Weed Killer